 - Line of the Ball: The path that the ball travels plays an important role in the rules of the game, particularly from a safety perspective.
 While bumping is allowed, major collisions are avoided by giving right of way to a player closest to the line of the ball.
 Players will yell “your line” to teammates in order to signify their right of way.

-No matter where you choose to watch, supporting Loudoun’s polo grounds is a great way to support Loudoun horse owners and farms.
+No matter when you choose to watch, supporting Loudoun’s polo grounds is a great way to support Loudoun horse owners and farms.
+Get your passes today!